michaelmcarthur/GoogleGeocode-HASS/README.md

 options (Optional): Select what level of address information you want.
 Choices are 'street', 'city', 'both', 'state', 'full' or 'country'.
 The default is “both"

+display_zone (Optional): Chouse to display a zone when in a zone.
+Choices are 'show' or 'hide'.
+The default is “show"

 ### Example with optional entry for configuration.yaml
 ```
 - platform: google_geocode
   name: michael
   origin: device_tracker.mobile_phone
   options: full
+  display_zone: hide
 ```